 - Schindler’s List by Thomas Keneally

 We also purchased used Literature Books.
 LD is reading through this Language of Literature text.
 He likes the selections.
 It has classics by authors such as Edgar Allan Poe, Maya Angelou and others.
 We often set the timer for 20 minutes before our writing workshop time and the kids read from these texts.
 (My daughter loves these so much, she has reads them for fun.
 She read most of the Literature texts by McDougal Littell that I purchased last year.)

 See you again soon here or over at our Homeschool Den Facebook Page.
 Don’t forget to Subscribe to our Homeschool Den Newsletter!
 You might want to check out some of the posts from our Literature Resource Page.
 We have a lot of free resources (grammar worksheets, writing resources, etc.) Don’t forget to check out Our Store. ~Liesl

 Disclosure: The links above are affiliate links and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 And if you do follow the links, thank you SO much for supporting our blog! ~Liesl

-You might be interested in this free writing resource:
+You might be interested in this Writing Workshop and Writing Resource BUNDLE: